ricardoom/dominotrono/content/portfolio/acqwash.md

 tags: ['UX', 'Web Design']
 weight: 2
 externalURL: ''
-projectDesc: 'I was asked to create the user experience and visual design for this burgeoning startup. '
+projectDesc: 'My role in this project was to create the UX and visual design for this exciting NYC startup.'
 newLayout: true
 ---